netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

   end

-  # One additional test for local transaction
+  # One more test for local transaction
 end
 ```